On the Quantum Uncertainty of the Neutron Electric Dipole Moment: Acknowledgements

 \section{Acknowledgements}

 We acknowledge helpful discussions with Prof. David Albert, Prof. Lev Vaidman, and Prof. Alejandro Perez.
-D.S. received partial support from the Conahcyt grant 140630.
+D.S. received partial support from the Conahcyt grant 140630, and PAPIIT- UNAM grant IG 100124-.
 L.B.P acknowledges the support of PAPIIT-UNAM grant AG102023.